xma711/notebook/statistics/time_series/ARMA/README.md

 # Autoregressive-moving-average model (ARMA)

-Firstly let's try to understand the AR and MA separatedly.
+Firstly let's try to understand the AR and MA separately.

 AR